Latin America and the Caribbean Urged to Double Clean Energy Financing to $150 Billion by 2030, IEA Report Says

 Credit: American Public Power Association/Unsplash

-and the Caribbean must double their financing for clean energy projects to reach $150 billion by 2030, according to the International Energy Agency's (IEA) Latin America Energy Outlook.
+Latin America and the must double their financing for clean energy projects to reach $150 billion by 2030, according to the International Energy Agency's (IEA) Latin America Energy Outlook.
 The report highlights the importance of fulfilling the Announced Pledges Scenario (APS), which outlines the necessary emissions reductions to achieve net-zero emissions by 2050.
 The APS includes major national announcements and targets made up to August 2023.

 While the region possesses abundant resources, including renewables, oil, gas, and critical minerals, the IEA emphasizes the need for substantial increases in renewable investments.
 The IEA recommends attracting private capital to achieve the $150 billion goal by 2030, with the overall investment needing to increase fivefold by 2050.
 In this scenario, the ratio of investment in clean sources to unabated fossil fuels is projected to rise from 1:1 today to 4:1 in the 2030s.